Okeziealaukwu/whatsapp-bot/README.md

 [!IMPORTANT] It is not guaranteed you will not be blocked by using this method.
 WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe.

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the Apache License.